Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Experiments and Analysis

-\paragraph{Models.} In the experiemnt, we use Llama-3.2-1B-Base and Llama-3.2-3B-Base \citep{grattafiori2024llama3herdmodels} as the base model.
-Besides the projection to the decoder's input space, we use 256 as the projection hidden size.
-We use BF16 precision for the base model.
-We use the Sinkhorn algorithm with 30 iterations to approximately solve the entropy-regularized optimal transport problem.
+\textbf{Implementation details.} In the experiment, we use Llama-3.2-1B-Base and Llama-3.2-3B-Base \citep{grattafiori2024llama3herdmodels} as the base model.
+For the projection to the decoder's input space, we set the projection hidden size to 256.
+The base models are trained using BF16 precision.
+We employ the Sinkhorn algorithm with 30 iterations to approximately solve the entropy-regularized optimal transport problem.

-\paragraph{Baselines.} We compare with several soft state-of-the-art compression baselines (1)~\textbf{ICAE}~\cite{ge2024incontext}: a seminal LLM-as-a-compressor method that trains an LLM to encode compressed information into compression tokens.
-(2)~\textbf{500×}~\cite{li-etal-2025-500xcompressor}: introduces an extra design that passes the KV states of the compression tokens to the decoder (3)~\textbf{Activation Beacon}~\cite{zhang2025long}: introduces the interleaving placement of compression tokens.
-Except for the base models evaluated under the inference-only setup, all baselines are trained under the same two-phase procedure.
-We also include three non-compression baselines: (4) \textbf{Zero-shot [w/ context]} prompts the LLM with context, serving as an untrained baseline with zero information loss; (5)\textbf{Zero-shot [w/o context]} prompts the LLM without the context, serving as an untrained baseline with complete information loss; and (6) \textbf{Prompt-tuning} \cite{lester-etal-2021-power} prepends learnable tokens while retaining full context access.
-Since compression methods are fine-tuned on downstream tasks to implicitly encode task knowledge into compression slots, prompt-tuning trained in a similar way can serve as an upper bound for compression methods.
+\textbf{Baselines.} We compare with several soft state-of-the-art compression baselines (1)~\textbf{ICAE}~\citep{ge2024incontext}: a seminal LLM-as-a-compressor method that trains an LLM to encode compressed information into compression tokens.
+(2)~\textbf{500×}~\citep{li-etal-2025-500xcompressor}: introduces an extra design that passes the KV states of the compression tokens to the decoder (3)~\textbf{Activation Beacon}~\citep{zhang2025long}: introduces the interleaving placement of compression tokens.
+We also include three non-compression baselines: (4) \textbf{Zero-shot [w/ context]} prompts the LLM with context, serving as an untrained baseline with zero information loss; (5)\textbf{Zero-shot [w/o context]} prompts the LLM without the context, serving as an untrained baseline with complete information loss; and (6)~\textbf{Prompt tuning}~\citep{lester-etal-2021-power} also prepends learnable tokens while retaining full access to the context, and therefore serves as a strong uncompressed baseline in our experiments.

-\paragraph{Training and evaluation.} We use 1B tokens sampled from the SlimPajama dataset \cite{shen2023slimpajama} for NTP.
-For SFT, we use MRQA \cite{fisch-etal-2019-mrqa} with six in-domain and six out-of-domain question-answering datasets spanning diverse categories \hq{DONE, it is a collection selected from 6 datasets. the dataset has 6 QA domains? rather than 6 datasets?}.
+\textbf{Training and evaluation.} Except for the base models evaluated under the inference-only setup, all baselines are trained under the same two-phase procedure.
+We adopt a standard two-phase training procedure under a question-unaware setting: next-token prediction (NTP) on 1B tokens sampled from SlimPajama \citep{shen2023slimpajama}, followed by supervised fine-tuning (SFT) on MRQA \citep{fisch-etal-2019-mrqa} with six in-domain and six out-of-domain question-answering datasets.
 We set the compression ratio to $\times 4$.
-All models use a context length of 512 tokens in both NTP and SFT.
-We use F1 and Exact Match (EM) as the metrics.
+All models use a context length of 512 tokens in both phases.
+We report EM and F1, and study additional settings in the ablations.